 In order to have a 401(k), you must work for an employer that offers this type of plan as part of its benefit package.
 Because it is a benefit, your employer may limit which employees may join the plan.
 Contributions are usually made through deductions from your paycheck.

 Any individual who is younger than 72 and earning an income can set up an IRA through a bank or other financial institution.
 You as an individual are responsible for establishing the plan and contributing to it.

-Employees can contribute up to $19,500 (in 2020) to a 401(k).
-Participants who are 50 or older can make an additional $6,500 contribution to a 401(k).
+Employees can contribute up to $22,500 (in 2023) to a 401(k).
+Participants who are 50 or older can make an additional $7,500 contribution to a 401(k).
 In addition, employers may match all or part of the contributions of their employees.

 With an IRA, you may have a broader range of investment opportunities, including stocks, bonds, and real estate.

 You may be able to take out money from an IRA on a limited basis if you return it to the IRA or another IRA within 60 days.
-(For an article on IRA rollover rules, click here.)
+(Check out information on IRA rollover rules on the IRS website.)